5 Simple Ways (Almost) Anyone Can Save $1,000 Per Month

-Every month, I pay him a monthly rent plus 10% of the net profit made from Airbnb.
-I keep the 90% from Airbnb.
+Every month, I pay him a monthly rent plus 10 percent of the net profit made from Airbnb.
+I keep the 90 percent from Airbnb.
 In the summer months, I make upwards of $1,000 to $2,000 extra, whereas in the winter months it is $300-$500.

-Turo is the Airbnb for cars.
-So, if you are taking public transportation, riding your bike, or walking to work everyday, then this may be a great option for you.
+Turo is Airbnb for cars.
+So, if you are taking public transportation, riding your bike, or walking to work every day, then this may be a great option for you.
 The idea here is that you let other people rent your car out for a couple of days to a couple of weeks.

 Just like Uber and Lyft, there are requirements that allow you to place your car on the site.
 Cars must be no more than 12 years old and have less than 130,000 miles on them.

 I had my car on Turo for about 15 months.
 In the summer months, when you include penalties for mile overage, you could make well over $1,000—and in the winter, slightly less.
 However, after you factor in your gas savings and the health benefits of walking or biking to work, I’m sure you’ll realize at least $1,000 per month—or pretty darn close.

 There you have it.
 Five different ways that, in the past two years, I have saved $1,000 or more per month.
 While there certainly was a lot of creativity involved in some of these ideas, they are replicable and almost anyone can do them.

 It is a little more work, but what do you expect?
 To get $1,000 a month for nothing?!
 Almost all of these ideas (except Uber/Lyft) require work up front, but over time, you can put systems in place such that you remove yourself from the business and simply realize the cash flow.